 Scabies Surveillance, Prevention, and Control

-Scabies is a contagious parasitic disease (infestation) of the skin that can infect residents of long-term care facilities.
+Abstract: Scabies is a contagious parasitic disease (infestation) of the skin that can infect residents of long-term care facilities.
 By the time scabies is suspected, many residents and staff have been exposed, and, until properly treated, continued transmission is predictable.
 Facility outbreak control policies either do not exist or are outdated, resulting in the administration of ineffective scabicides or scabicides being improperly administered.
 To prevent outbreaks, facilities should develop a written scabies outbreak control plan; train healthcare workers to recognize, document, and report the condition of residents’ skin at the time of admission, and frequently thereafter; implement barrier precautions for residents with suspicious rashes or symptoms; perform diagnostic tests; and treat cases and their contacts with an effective scabicide.
-(Annals of Long-Term Care: Clinical Care and Aging 2009;17:31-35)

 What Is Scabies?